MyWay+ update

 - Wait for the bus to come to a complete stop.

 - Don't cross the road until after the bus has gone.
 Other drivers cannot see you if you walk in front of the bus.
-The rule is: When the bus is gone, that's when you cross.
+The rule is: when the bus is gone, that's when you cross.

 Accessible travel

-Transport Canberra offers a variety of options to accommodate hearing, vision and mobility impaired users.
-Most of our vehicles are wheelchair accessible and provide an extendable ramp, wide front entrance, and have space to accommodate wheelchairs, mobility scooters and aids or prams.
+All our vehicles are wheelchair accessible and provide an extendable ramp, wide front entrance, and have space to accommodate wheelchairs, mobility scooters and aids or prams.
 If required ask the bus driver and they can put down the ramp or lower the bus to assist with boarding.
 For more information see accessible travel.

 The following programs are available on a case-by-case basis for people who have difficulty accessing public transport: